-2. Organization:
+2. Organizational:

 An organization that is approved by the Board of Directors may join as a member of the Association and will then have the authority to identify one representative from the organization to attend to all membership matters on behalf on the organization member.
 Any such representative will have one (1) vote on behalf of the organization member.
-The organization representative may also elect to become an individual member.
+The organizational representative may also elect to become an individual member in their own right, provided they pay separate dues.